Malacca: Road

 Travelling to Malacca by bus is favored by most people.
 This is because Malacca is well connected to the PLUS highway via three major exits.
 The Ayer Keroh exit at the North–South Expressway is the main entry to Malacca, connected by Ayer Keroh highway to Malacca City.
 There are two additional exits along the North–South Expressway, namely the Simpang Ampat and Jasin exits.
 The Syed Abdullah Aziz Road or Malacca Coastal Highway roughly connects the western and eastern sides of Malacca separated by the Malacca River through the Malacca Coastal Bridge.
 It is also easy to access Malacca by bus because Malacca has three main bus hubs such as Melaka Sentral, Alor Gajah Sentral and Jasin Sentral.
 The location of the bus stations are based on their districts, Melaka Tengah, Alor Gajah and Jasin.
 The Melaka Sentral bus station, combined with taxi terminal, serves cities around Peninsular Malaysia and Singapore.
 The Panorama Melaka bus is the public bus serving Malacca City and major landmarks.

 Efforts are also being undertaken to promote pedestrianisation and the use of bicycles as an environmentally friendly mode of transportation.
 Dedicated bicycle lanes are being built on several main roads in this historic city.

-Many of the heavily decorated cycle rickshaws (Malay: beca) equipped with sound system can be seen on the streets in Malacca.
+Many of the heavily decorated cycle rickshaws (Malay: beca) equipped with sound system can be seen on the streets in Malacca City.
 Most of them are used to bring tourist around the town for sightseeing.
 The average size can accommodate two average adult with probably a child.